digitalrebar/provision/doc/ux/portal/controlux.rst

 -----------
 A job defines a machine’s current step in its boot process.
 After completing a job, the machine creates a new job from the next instruction in the machine’s task list.

-Machines will only process one job at a time, and jobs aren’t created until the instant they are required.
+Machines will only process one job at a time, and jobs are not created until the instant they are required.

 For more details :ref:`rs_data_job`